 The Newberry Building

 Designed by architect Henry Ives Cobb, the Newberry was completed in the autumn of 1893.
 (Learn more about the Newberry’s History.)
 The building has gone through several renovations, the last of which was completed in the late summer of 2001.
 To celebrate our centennial, the lobby was restored to its original look, the columns redecorated, and a grand chandelier and sconces installed.
 Our parking lot is available for your use as part of the rental fee for after-hours events.
 Please see Pricing for more information about rates and hours and Event Guidelines for rules regarding rentals and vendors.

-Our newly redecorated, spacious Ruggles Hall has large windows facing both Washington Square Park and Dearborn Parkway.
+Our spacious Ruggles Hall, is newly restored with large windows facing both Washington Square Park and Dearborn Parkway.
 A fully maintained Steinway grand piano graces a corner of the room.
 This space is ideal for lectures, concerts, slide presentations, cocktail parties, sit-down dinners, benefits, and wedding receptions.
 The hall is a very comfortable space for up to 200 people for a sit-down presentation and 275 people for a cocktail reception.

 The Lobby has been restored to its original 1893 grandeur.
 An art-nouveau chandelier graces the 20-foot ceiling.
 The broad marble staircase, complemented by its ornate banister, is the focal point of the room.
 A Steinway Grand piano is available for your enjoyment.
 This space is perfect for cocktail receptions and small dinner parties.
 The lobby is suitable for up to 80 people for a sit-down event or dinner and 200 people for a cocktail reception.